SpringTimeCode/spirojs/README.md

-# Converted code from Commodore 64 basic originally created in 1982.
-Creates graphs from circle equations using JavaScript canvas.
-Uses BootStrap 5 for formatting.
+# Converted code from Commodore 64 Basic with SuperExpander.
+This code was originally created in 1982 to use trig circle functions to plot graphs.
+Update to use Canvas for plotting.